 Once the primer was completely dry, I sanded everything down with a 320 grit sandpaper to make everything perfectly smooth and then wiped off any residue.

-I used Benjamin Moore’s Advance formula paint in Blue Note and it went on like a breeze.
+I used Benjamin Moore’s Advance formula paint in Gentleman’s Grey and it went on like a breeze.
 Because of painting in the house I decided to use a mohair roller instead of a sprayer.
 (Mohair makes fewer bubbles than foam rollers do)

 This is how I closed out day 1.

 Seriously.
 One day to scrub, sand, prime and add the first coat of paint!
 Based on all the tutorials I read online, I had assumed that this would be a long and drawn-out process – but it wasn’t at all.
 In fact, if the Advance paint didn’t need a 16 hour drying time before re-coating I could have completed it in one day!